Why Measure Oxygen?

 the sample gas prior to it entering the Analyzer.

 To help oxygen measurements remain accurate and reliable, users should be cognizant of proper sample conditioning practices.
-First, care should be taken to avoid getting liquid into the oxygen analyzer, which could come from hot or wet gas, as well as, the occasional moisture slugs from the pipeline.
+First, care should be taken to avoid getting liquid into the analyzer, which could come from hot or wet gas as well as the occasional moisture slugs from the pipeline.
 Operators should install devices that bring hot sample gas to ambient temperature to avoid condensation.
 They also should install liquid rejection instruments, capable of stopping larger slugs of fluids from flooding the Analyzer.
 Second, it is important to regulate the sample gas down to the recommended operating pressure of the Analyzer to avoid stressing the internal components beyond their specified limits.
 Proper sample conditioning not only maintains the performance of the Analyzer but extends its operational life.

 for easy replacement.